prantlf/jsonlint/README.md

 * Supports [JSON Schema] drafts 04, 06 and 07.
 * Offers pretty-printing including comment-stripping and object keys without quotes (JSON5).
 * Prefers the native JSON parser if possible to run [7x faster than the custom parser].
 * Reports errors with rich additional information.
-From the schema validation too.
+From the JSON Schema validation too.
+* Consumes configuration from both command line and [configuration files](configuration).
-* Implements JavaScript modules using [UMD] to work everywhere.
+* Implements JavaScript modules using [UMD] to work in Node.js, in a browser, everywhere.
 * Depends on up-to-date npm modules with no installation warnings.
-* Small size - 18.2 kB minified, 6.3 kB gzipped.
+* Small size - 18.7 kB minified, 6.54 kB gzipped, 5.16 kB brotlied.

 **Note:** In comparison with the original project, this package exports only the `parse` method; not the `Parser` object.